The 20 Best Major Depression Doctors in Canada

 Distinguished in Major Depression

-Natalia Jaworska practices in Ottawa, Canada.
+Natalia Jaworska practices practicing medicine in Calgary, Canada.
 Ms. Jaworska is rated as a Distinguished expert by MediFind in the treatment of Major Depression.
-Her top areas of expertise are Major Depression, Delirium, Congenital Mirror Movement Disorder, and Post-Traumatic Stress Disorder (PTSD).
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Major Depression, Congenital Mirror Movement Disorder, Delirium, and Post-Traumatic Stress Disorder (PTSD).

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.